Skip to content

 When someone dies without a will (intestate), Florida Statute 732 dictates who inherits.
 The property doesn't go to the state automatically.
 Instead, it passes to heirs in this order:

-Even without a will, probate still must be opened to establish legal authority to sell.
-The court appoints an administrator (same role as PR) based on Florida's priority list under Statute 733.301.
+Even without a will, probate or another valid title authority path may be needed before a sale can close.
+The court can appoint an administrator (same role as PR) based on Florida's priority list under Statute 733.301.

 Why Sell During Probate?